SYalouz/QuantNBody/paper.md

 # Related projects

 The QuantNBody package is being currently used in the "Laboratoire de Chimie Quantique de Strasbourg" in several projects dedicated to strongly correlated systems.
-These projects including the study of spin properties in metal-ligand molecular systems (see Ref. [@roseiro2022excited]), the development of embedding methods for large fermionic systems (see Ref. [@yalouz2022quantum]), and the development of new variational computational methods for bosonic systems to cite but a few.
+These projects including the study of spin properties in metal-ligand molecular systems [@roseiro2022excited], the development of embedding methods for large fermionic systems [@yalouz2022quantum], and the development of new variational computational methods for bosonic systems to cite but a few.
 As future developments, we plan to extend the capacities of the package to the treatment of hybrid systems mixing both fermions and bosons degrees of freedom (*e.g.* for polaritonic chemistry or exciton-phonon systems).

 # Acknowledgements